marano/blog/_posts/2013-12-18-performance-protips.markdown

 After all that, we had to do some refactoring.
 [Mauro](https://twitter.com/maurogeorge) did a lot of changes using Ruby Memoization and solving N+1 queries.
 I can talk about that in the next post.
 What do you guys think?
 Let me know!

-I hope this can help you in some manner and I expect to improve my english and come back writing soon enough.
+I hope this can help you in some manner and I expect to improve my English and come back writing soon enough.

 Hugs!